SBSchram/jetlagpro-website/PHASE1-DEPLOYMENT-GUIDE.md

 ---

+## ⚠️ CRITICAL: Deployment Order

+**YOU MUST UPDATE iOS APP BEFORE DEPLOYING FIREBASE RULES!**

+If you deploy rules before updating the iOS app:
+- ❌ All new trips from iOS app will be BLOCKED
+- ❌ App will appear broken to users
+- ❌ Firebase write errors in production

+**Correct Order:**
+1. ✅ Update iOS app with `_writeMetadata` (use Swift template)
+2. ✅ Test locally with Xcode
+3. ✅ Deploy to TestFlight and verify works
+4. ✅ Get some users on new version
+5. ✅ THEN deploy Firebase rules

+---

 ## 📋 Pre-Deployment Checklist

 Before deploying, verify:
-- [ ] Web survey code changes reviewed
+- [ ] Web survey code changes reviewed and deployed
-- [ ] iOS app will be updated (or test with rules relaxed first)
+- [ ] iOS app updated with `_writeMetadata` code
+- [ ] iOS app tested locally (Xcode)
+- [ ] iOS app deployed to TestFlight
+- [ ] At least a few trips created with new iOS version
 - [ ] Have Firebase Console access
 - [ ] Have Firebase CLI installed (optional, for CLI deployment)
 - [ ] Understand rollback procedure (see bottom)